Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Scattering diagrams and the Landau-Ginzburg mirrors of log Calabi-Yau surfaces

 Here, the symplectic area of the affine line segment means that of the holomorphic cylinder lying over the segment.
 Notice that the usage of the terminology is consistent with the way we define the symplectic area of a tropical disc, see Section \ref{subsec:tropgeomintro}.

 \begin{proof} Notice that if the affine line segment connecting $x_i,x_j$ has a rational slope, there exists a holomorphic cylinder with boundaries on $\tilde{L}_{x_i}$ and $\tilde{L}_{x_j}$, whose symplectic area equals that of the line segment by definition.
-Hence, the lemma is a direct consequence of Gromov compactness theorem. \end{proof}
+Such holomorphic cylinders can be constructed as follows: identify the maximal torus of the toric surface as $(\mathbb{C}^*)^2\cong \mathbb{R}^2\times T^2$ via the polar decomposition and $J$ is the standard complex structure on $(\mathbb{C}^*)^2$.
+Fix a constant section $s$ of the torus fibration.
+For each $x$ on the line segment connecting $x_i,x_j$ and $v\in T_x\mathbb{R}^2$ be a tangent vector of the line segment at $x$.
+There exists a unique $S^1\subseteq \mbox{Log}^{-1}(x)\cong T^2$ such that $\mbox{Log}_*(JTS^1)\in \mathbb{R}v$ passing through $s(x)$ when $v$ is rational.
+Then union of the circles above the line segments form a holomorphic cylinder with boundaries on $L_{x_i},L_{x_j}$.
+Since the distance between $K_i,K_j$ is positive, the area of such holomorphic cylinder is bounded below by a positive number from \cite[Proposition 4.4.1]{S6}. \end{proof}

 The key step in the induction on energy is the following statement, which roughly tells us that any disc traveling through the complement of $B_\epsilon$ should have a large enough energy unless it is one of $l_i$'s.